How can you eat fat, ignore calorie counts and still lose weight?

 Let’s go back how a calorie is not a calorie.
 We have very simple guidelines here at Personal Trainer Foods and one of them is to ditch the sugar and starches and eat according to your appetite instead.
 Ah…there is that little voice in your head saying: “But what if I eat too much?
 I NEED to know how many calories I’m consuming!

-Here’s how it works: when you are consuming refined, processed carbs and sugars, your body feels malnourished.
+When you are consuming refined, processed carbs and sugars, your body feels malnourished.
 You could be consuming the right number of calories but after you eat a meal, you find yourself wanting to eat again soon afterwards.

 Don’t believe us?
-Are you still thinking it is all about calories and will-power?
+Are you still thinking it is all about calorie counts and will-power?
 Think back to the last time you ate fast food, the emptiest calories you can find with all sorts of added sugars.
 Even if you value-sized your meal and ate over 1,000 calories, you probably felt completely disgusting after eating it. …but within an hour you were craving more food, weren’t you?

 Your body is designed to eat whole, natural unprocessed foods so that it gets all the vitamins, minerals and nutrients that it needs to function.
 If you ate 1,000 calories of meat, vegetables, nuts and cheeses in one sitting you will be full for hours.

 This proves that counting calories, and the statement ‘a calorie is just a calorie’ is a MYTH.
+It’s sugar calories that you must avoid!

 Sugar stresses the liver, increases bad cholesterol and creates insulin resistance which leads to metabolic syndrome, obesity and Type 2 Diabetes.
 Sugar also increases cravings while simultaneously creating an addictive response in the brain.
 This why you feel like you can’t live without it!